John-Halter/Image_Classification/README.md

 The dataset was created using a module that scrapped bing images named [icrawler](https://icrawler.readthedocs.io/en/latest/builtin.html).
 This module has several parameters and with these the different butterfly names and number of photos to extract would be used as input.
+This package was not the first one used, but had become the best solution as the previous package became obsolete.
-The package then downloads all available pictures from Bing images.
+The icrawler package then downloads all available pictures from Bing images.
 The function where this occurs is called *download_pictures* in the *dataset_gather* located in the *dataset_creation* directory.
 The problem with this is it also downloads unwanted photos.
 Another function was created to address this issue.
 This function called *verify_pictures* in the code is to go through each individual image and keep or delete the current displayed photo.
 After verifying all the images The next step is to create the model and train it.
 ### 2. Model Creation
 ___
 For the CNN model to work it needs a training and testing dataset.
-After initial testing the dataset that was being used was overfitting.
-To address this, data augmentation would be used to create a better dataset to work with.
+After initial testing, the dataset that was being used was overfitting.
+To address this, data augmentation would be used to create a larger dataset to work with.
 Using keras and its *Image_Generator* functionality, the datasets were both augmented and the total number of images was increased.
 With a better dataset the model would improve and be adjusted when necessary.
 The model itself was created also using keras Sequential model.
 The model is outlined below: